 Insulin is a hormone produced by the pancreas that helps your cells take in sugar (glucose) for energy or storage.
 When you eat a meal that has carbs or sugar, glucose triggers the release of insulin into the bloodstream.

 If you over-consume simple starches and sugar, excessive amounts of insulin are secreted and eventually your cells become numb to this hormone (aka insulin resistance).
+Insulin drives glucose into the cells and causes fat accumulation.
 As a result, you experience blood sugar highs and lows and you store fat around your belly.

 Signs of imbalance: sugar cravings, eating sweets doesn’t relieve sugar cravings, feeling “hangry,” light-headed or jittery if you miss a meal, fatigue after meals, irritability, poor memory or brain fog, increased thirst or appetite, difficulty losing weight